andreasabel/inCode/entry/hamiltonian-dynamics-in-haskell.md

 Tensor](https://en.wikipedia.org/wiki/Hessian_matrix#Vector-valued_functions) (a
 vector-valued generalization of the Hessian matrix), which we will denote as
 ![\\hat{H}\_f](https://latex.codecogs.com/png.latex?%5Chat%7BH%7D_f "\hat{H}_f").[^5]
-We can write this in a nicer by abusing matrix multiplication notation as:
+We can write this in a nicer way by abusing matrix multiplication notation to get

 ![
 \\nabla\_{\\mathbf{q}} \\left\[ \\hat{J}\_f\^T \\hat{M} \\hat{J}\_f \\right\] =